-People frequently ask, “what’s the difference between a trattoria, ristorante and osteria?”
-Trattoria Cammillo is one of those places you just intuitively know it falls in a different category as an institutional Florentine keepsake.
+On my progressive dining crawl of Florence, guests frequently ask, “what’s the difference between a trattoria, ristorante and osteria?”
+Trattoria Cammillo is one of those places you just intuitively know it falls in a different category as an iconic Florentine keepsake.
 To answer your question however, Trattoria is where you eat home-cooked food, family-style service at blue-collar prices, Ristorante is white table cloth with higher quality food and service and usually better wine selection.
 Osteria used to be a place like a tavern where you’d just go to drink and have simple food, and historically where you could sleep too like an Inn, the original name for Osteria roots from Hostaria.

-Trattoria Cammillo probably fits more into the Ristorante category in terms of quality and service (white table cloth, service, food quality and wine selection) but it’s still in the mind in the city’s restaurant history as a family-run trattoria.
-The trattoria opened in 1945 and today is still run by the same family who opened it.
+Trattoria Cammillo probably fits more into the Ristorante category in terms of quality and service (white table cloth, service, food quality and wine selection) but per the city’s restaurant history- Cammillo’s identity is matched as a family-run trattoria.
+Cammillo opened in 1945 and today is still run by the same family who opened it.
 The food here is deeply embedded in Florence’s culinary DNA as well as family-passed down traditions.
 For example, the Bolognese father of the current owner, handed down Bologna’s recipe for tortellini and thus you find them on the menu here.

-The menu long but for some reason, they manage to procure fresh food albeit a ample selection.
-Some items aren’t wholly Florentine and Tuscan (i.e. chicken curry and rice) but the overall cultural weight, seems to represent the soul of traditional Florentine cuisine.
+The menu long but for some reason, they manage to procure fresh food albeit an ample selection.
+Some items aren’t wholly Florentine and Tuscan (i.e. chicken curry and rice, but rather traditionally eaten) but the overall cultural weight, seems to represent the soul of true Florentine cuisine.

 To start we had a winter celeriac (sedano rapa) warm salad with dried bottarga (fish egg- I swear it’s good!) doused on.
 I very much enjoyed this- and this bottarga was from dried fish egg (a slow food presidio product from Orbatello/Maremma) that is nice and salty, strong in umami.